tefusion/godot-subdiv/README.md

 ### Importing

 After installing the addon and enabling it in the settings you can select the custom **Godot Subdiv Importer** in the import settings for any glb or gltf file.
+You can also use the **subdivision settings in any scene importer** to be able to make use of all the features of the 3d import pipeline from Godot.
 There you will see three options:

 | SubdivMeshInstance3D                                                                                                                                                                                                    | BakedSubdivMesh                                                                                                                                                   | ArrayMesh                                                                                                 |